May30/Programs/README.md

 This is where all my computer programs are going to reside.

-The programming languages I am planning to learn and/or practice are:
+The programming languages I am interested in:
-1. C
+1. C //Practicing now
 2. Perl
 3. Python
 4. Common Lisp
 5. Haskell
-6. Swift
+6. OCaml
+7. Objective-C/Swift
-7. Java
+8. Java
+9. Scala
+10. Clojure